secretlycarl/onboarderr/README.md

 Setup is much easier now!
 - Set port with `python changeport.py [PORT_NUMBER]` if you don't want to use the default `10000`
 - Docker compose (tweak mounts first on `compose.yml`) and set all initial settings on the site itself
+- **Delete `/static/posters`**, there is new backend logic for posters/info grabbing which requires a full refresh of that data

 The readme is mostly accurate, but I'm updating it if I find any inaccuracies.